Looking to buy a used road bike but not too sure what is the fair price?

 That doesn’t necessarily mean that those with lower premiums aren’t good.
 It’s mainly due to perception.
 You’ll likely find good bargains with the lesser-known than premium brands.

-More reading : The Leading Road Bike Brands
+More reading : The Best Road Bike Companies

 The older the bike, the higher the depreciation.
 Although the bike hasn’t been ridden much throughout the years, its value still depreciates.